csparkresearch/csparkresearch.github.io/_posts/2019-03-02-pick-and-place.md

 see it in action.
 Each part is picked up by one of twelve vacuum nozzles arranged in a circular pattern.
 The nozzle array rotates to let the next nozzle load a component.

 Once each of the nozzles are holding a component , the whole arm moves onto the PCB, and places the components where they need to be.
 Rinse and repeat!

+Also not that there is already a layer of solder paste between each component's pins and the PCB's pads.

 Slow motion video of a Pick and Place PCB assembly machine loading components into a circular array of vacuum nozzles, and placing them on the ExpEYES17 circuit board which we aided in development and also manufacture.